 Orlando is the undisputed theme park capital of America, maybe even the world.
 But outside of the theme parks, Orlando is a welcoming, diverse city with so many great things for families to do.
 Whenever we have friends visit, I suggest that they take a day to step out of the Disney or Universal bubble to see the rest of the city and nearby neighborhoods, and they are always amazed at what else the city has to offer.
-Here is my list of 5 fantastic things to do in Orlando outside of the theme parks.
+Here is my list of 5 fantastic family friendly things to do in Orlando with kids outside of the theme parks.

 Disclaimer: this post contains affiliate links, which means that if you purchase an item after clicking on the link, I will receive a small commission from the sale.
 This is at no extra cost to you, and as always, all opinions and recommendations are my own.

 Family friendly things to do in Orlando with kids outside of the theme parks:

 This is my absolute favorite of the family friendly things to do in Orlando with kids.
 Located in Downtown Orlando, approximately 30 minutes from Walt Disney World, the Orlando Science Center is an interactive, hands on museum that is perfect for families and children of all ages.
 Spread out across five floors, the Center is a great place to spend a rainy day, or escape from the brutal Florida summer heat.
 Admission is free for children two and under, and if you have a Bank of America debit or credit card, admission is free the first weekend of every month!
 As well as all of the exhibits, there is a cafeteria with a Subway sandwich shop, as well as a gift shop.